webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 ### About the provided fake entities and fake queries test system (and why you may not need real EJBs or a real database)

-Behind the scenes this mini web app offers three main Java classes:
+Behind the scenes this mini web app offers these main Java classes:

-- `FakeEntity`: a POJO with some basic primitive fields one can get and set:
+- `FakeEntity`: a POJO with some basic primitive fields (properties) one can get and set:
-  - It has a special field `detached` to mimic JPA detachment.
+  - It has a special field `detached` to help mimic JPA detachment.
+  - It uses a deep-cloning copy constructor and `clone()` reimplementation to help mimic JPA detachment.
+Please read the Javadocs for `FakeEntity::clone()` for instructions.
+  - There is also an `Element` that shows how to extend `FakeEntity` with extra properties.
+If you introduce relationships, remember to perform recursive deep-cloning in your copy constructor.
 - `FakeQuery`: simulates some classic JPA EntityManager CRUD interactions with `FakeEntity` items using a map of fake entities.
 It does not actually write to a database, and it is not an actual EJB (or even used as an injected CDI bean).
+It includes optional initialisation with some fake entities.
 - `ViewBean`: a CDI-compliant `@ViewScoped` JSF backing bean.
 It offers the ability to interact with`FakeEntity` items "fetched" via `FakeQuery`, almost like a real EJB query:
   - Importantly, it performs lazy loading in `getEntities()` via `fetchEntities()`, on first access or after a `reset()`.
 See the example `/web/dataTable.xhtml` test page (and the explanation below).
   - It also offers a `setId(Long id)` for use with `f:viewParam` in the `view.xhtml` and `edit.xhtml` example test pages for individual `FakeEntity` items.